 “This call may be monitored for call center quality assurance.”

-Anyone who’s ever called a contact center would recognize this familiar line —and for good reason.
-Call quality monitoring is an essential piece of the puzzle when it comes to increasing and maintaining high customer satisfaction (CSat) scores.
+Anyone who’s ever called a contact center would recognize this familiar line — and for good reason.
+Call quality monitoring is an essential piece of the puzzle when it comes to increasing and maintaining high service levels and customer satisfaction (CSat) scores.

 Quality management is also a great way to find holes in a call center agent’s skill set and address them head on with specific training.
 Although most contact centers are following some sort of quality management strategy, many are lacking in specific key areas.
 We’re happy to help you fill in the gaps with our all-in-one guide to call center quality monitoring.

 As its name indicates, call center quality monitoring is any action or strategy that a management team employs to track the quality of agent interactions in a contact center.

 To get the full picture of what call center quality monitoring encompasses, it’s important to first understand the basics of what a high-quality call should sound like.
 A few key attributes are:

 - Active listening by the agent